-The Work Safety and Health Committee aims to ensure the involvement of the employees in the elaboration and application of the decisions in the field of work safety and health and is legally regulated by the Government Decision no. 1425/2006 for the approval of the Methodological Norms for the application of the provisions of Law no. 319/2006 on safety and health at work.
+The Work Safety and Health Committee aims to ensure the involvement of the employees in the elaboration and application of the decisions in the field of work safety and health and is legally regulated by the Government Decision no. 1425/2006 for the approval of the Methodological Norms for the application of the provisions of the Law no. 319/2006 on safety and health at work.

-On 31.12.2022, the composition of the committee was as follows: Chief Executive Officer & Executive President; Chief Operating Officer & Vice President; Head of Human Resources Division; 4 employees representatives; medicine at work doctor.
+On 31.12.2023, the composition of the committee was as follows: Chief Executive Officer & Executive President; Chief Operating Officer & Vice President; Head of Human Resources Division; Representatives of the prevention and protection internal service; 4 employees representatives; medicine at work doctor.